SHASWATprakash/Pocket-Street-Eats/docs/blueprint.md

 - Clean and readable typography for easy browsing.
 - Simple and intuitive icons for navigation and features.
 - Clean and modern layout with clear sections for restaurants, food items, and user profile.

-## Original User Request:
-An app this is replica of Zomato named Pocket Street with proper food delivery app using google maps , firbase .
-A cross platform app in which a user can create account and can login with firebase , firestore for DB . and An for rider .
-Show active status of delivery od food , with frontend , backend and dash borad .